 These amendments were published on 31 October 2022 and aim to improve the information companies provide about long-term debt with covenants.
 The amendments responded to stakeholders’ feedback on the classification of debt as current or non-current when applying requirements introduced in 2020 that are not yet in effect.

-These amendments are effective annual reporting periods beginning on or after 1 January 2024, with early adoption only permitted if the 2020 Amendments are early adopted at the same time.
+These amendments are effective for annual reporting periods beginning on or after 1 January 2024, with early adoption only permitted if the 2020 Amendments are early adopted at the same time.

 IAS 1 requires a company to classify debt as non-current only if the company can avoid settling the debt in the 12 months after the reporting date.
 However, a company’s ability to do so is often subject to complying with covenants.